External job announcement (internal applicants welcome) Telehealth

 Essential job accountabilities:

 The Chief Health Officer is responsible for managing programs that include clinical video telehealth (CVT) and health-education programs throughout the Corporation.
 The CHO is responsible for providing telehealth services in a diverse environment of care.
 The CHO provides guidance and coordination for acute, specialty, home-based, and intensive medical services, as needed.
 The CHO consults primary care providers and other health professionals, clinics, internal and external services, and professional agencies.
 The CHO provides program assessments, and coordination and planning of multiple health care services.
 The CHO coordinates the development of policies, program operating procedures, clinical guidelines, and process standardizations for the Corporation’s global telehealth program.
 The CHO monitors and measures efficiency and effectiveness of health-care operations while integrating a technological solution to health-care delivery.
 Such measures will include individual health outcomes, resource utilization, adverse events, and employee relations.
 The CHO writes guidelines, polices, and submits documentation and reports.
-This position does not require travel.
+This position does not require travel to, from, or around Tokyo; it can be performed from any Internet-connected computer on the planet.

 This position potentially requires flexibility in schedule and assignments, as the Corporation never sleeps, so to say.
-The incumbent must be poised and articulate in communicating with people of varied languages in varied time zones.
-Willing to work cooperatively as a member of a team in all assignments.
-Makes caring for others a priority while in the work setting and demonstrates health principles in all aspects of work.
-Self-motivated in the pursuit of meeting work standards.
+The incumbent must be poised and articulate in communicating with people of varied languages in varied time zones, willing to work cooperatively as a member of a team in all assignments, makes caring for others a priority while in the work setting, and demonstrates health principles in all aspects of work.
+The incumbent must also be self-motivated in the pursuit of meeting work standards.

 Knowledge, skills, and abilities: